 - d.
-If a claimant fails to respond to the second repayment statement a third notice shall be sent in approximately 30 days.
-The department has the option to send a notice which allows the claimant another 10 days to make full repayment of the indebtedness or a partial payment with an acceptable signed repayment agreement to prevent further collection action by the department, or the department may send a lien warning letter as the third billing notice.
-This warning gives 10 days to make full payment which will prevent lien filing.
-The department may proceed with any appropriate civil action to collect the debt which would include, but not be limited to, a judgment in a court having jurisdiction over the matter.
+If a claimant fails to respond to the first repayment statement, a demand letter shall be sent automatically in approximately 30 days.
+The department may proceed with any appropriate lien or civil action to collect the debt, which would include, but not be limited to, a judgment in a court having jurisdiction over the matter.
 The same type of action may be pursued by the department in those cases where a claimant defaults on a repayment schedule. - e.
 If the department receives a cash repayment to liquidate all or part of an indebtedness the department shall issue a receipt and mail it to the claimant's last-known address.
 If the department receives a repayment that is not identified by a social security number, name or other means of identification, the money shall be retained until such time as a positive identification can be made and proper credit given to the claimant. - f.
 An overpayment to the claimant will cause the employer to be relieved of charges except when the overpayment is a result of payment of a back pay award. - g.
 Reserved.